K-PaaS/application-platform-guide-eng/user_guide/development_platform/road_address.md

 ````

 ## <a name="41"/>9.5.
 Delete Road Name Address
-Used by the administrator to delete a street name address..
+Used by the administrator to delete a street name address.

 ### 9.5.1.
 Route
 ````